ParkerMcClure/.dotfiles/README.md

 # My Dotfiles
 These are my dotfiles configuration files for different software in Bash.
+## linux.sh
+Checks that the current operating system is linux, then applies .nanorc settings
+## clean.sh
+Resets everything linux.sh does
+## Makefile
+Runs both linux.sh and clean.sh
-## .nanorc
+## nanorc
-This is my custom .nanorc configuration for Nano.
+My custom .nanorc configuration for Nano.
-## .bashrc
+## bashrc_custom
-This is my custom .bashrc configuration for Bash.
+My custom .bashrc configuration for Bash.